Upper limits on persistent gravitational waves using folded data and the full covariance matrix from Advanced LIGO$'$s first two observing runs: Noise covariance matrix and significance

 \subsubsection{Conditional Multivariate Gaussian Probability}

-The additive noise (see Eq.~\ref{eq:convolution}) is supposed to follow MVG distribution with mean $\vec{0}$ and NC matrix $\mathbf{\Gamma}$.
-In our analysis, the null hypothesis is that the data is pure noise.
-In that case, the probability distribution of dirty map ($\mathbf{X}$) or clean map ($\bm{\hat{\mathcal{P}}}$) is as same as $\mathbf{n}$ with mean zero and it's NC matrix.
-The calculation of the significance using the analytical likelihood is impossible due to the ill-conditioned behavior of the NC matrix without regularization.
-To understand this problem in detail, we will explore $p$-value calculations using both dirty map and clean map covariance matrices.
+The additive noise [see Eq.~(\ref{eq:convolution})] is supposed to follow a multivariate Gaussian (MVG) distribution with mean $\vec{0}$ and NCVM $\mathbf{\Gamma}$.
+In our analysis, the null hypothesis is that the observed sky map consists of pure noise, in which case the probability distribution of dirty map ($\mathbf{X}$) or clean map ($\bm{\hat{\mathcal{P}}}$) also follows a MVG with mean zero.
+The calculation of the significance using the analytical likelihood is impossible due to the ill-conditioned behavior of the NCVM without regularization.
+To understand this problem in detail, we will explore $p$-value calculations using both dirty-map and clean-map covariance matrices.